 As Prince of Wales, Edward had had a succession of mistresses, the most serious affairs being with married women, the most recent, Thelma Furness, an American.
 None of this had rocked the boat.
 Why then, the PM wanted to know, could Mrs Simpson – also on her second marriage – not remain in the same uncontroversial category – as the King’s royal mistress?
 Why did the King insist on marrying her?
 Because therein lay the key difference between Wallis Simpson and all the prince’s previous love interests.

-Baldwin insisted that it was uniquely his job as PM to communicate to the King what his subjects would or would not accept and that the answer to the morganatic proposal was a resolute “no”.
-Edward’s instincts told him otherwise.
+Baldwin insisted that it was uniquely his job as PM to communicate to the King what his subjects would or would not accept.
+It was his constitutional privilege to speak for the people and inform the King that the answer to the morganatic proposal was a resolute “no”.
+As to the real mood of the people, Edward’s instincts told him otherwise.
 From the moment the story broke in the British Press, crowds began to gather at Downing Street and outside Buckingham Palace, and letters began to swamp the papers, campaigning for the King to be left alone to make his own marriage decision.
 “Hands off our King!”
 “Save our King from Baldwin!”
 “We want Edward VIII!”
 So ran the placards.
-Edward felt that the momentum was towards him and judged the public mood to be in his favour.
+Edward felt that the momentum was towards him and he judged the public mood to be in his favour.

 Warmed by President Roosevelt’s famous fireside chats, Wallis suggested that the King could capitalize on this goodwill by making a radio broadcast to appeal directly and personally for public support of their marriage – morganatic or not.
 This might just keep Edward from abdicating.
 Edward agreed enthusiastically, being confident that a personal appeal would result in strong public support.